Outer approximation algorithms for convex vector optimization problems: Introduction

-One of the most common approaches to ``solve" VOPs is to solve scalarization problems, which are single objective optimization problems that are designed to find minimizers.
-In general, a scalarization model is parametric and has the potential to generate a `representative' set of minimizers when solved for different set of parameters.
+One of the most common approaches to obtain a minimizer for a VOP is to solve a scalarization problem, which is a single objective optimization problem induced by the VOP.
+In general, a scalarization model is parametric and has the potential to generate a `representative' set of minimizers when solved for different set\revv{s} of parameters.
 Throughout, two scalarization methods will be used.
 The first one is the well-known weighted sum scalarization \cite{gass1955}, which is performed by optimizing the weighted sum of the objectives over the original feasible region.
 In addition, we use the Pascoletti-Serafini (PS) scalarization \cite{pascolettiSerafini1984}, which aims to find the closest $C$-minimal point from a given reference point through a given direction parameter.
-Unlike weighted sum scalarization, it has a potential to find all minimizers of a given VOP even if the problem is not convex.
+Unlike weighted sum scalarization, it has \revv{the} potential to find all minimizers of a given VOP even if the problem is not convex.

 In this paper, we focus on convex vector optimization problems (CVOPs).
-In literature, there are iterative algorithms utilizing scalarization methods to solve CVOPs in the sense of approximating the set of all $C$-minimal points in the objective space.
-To the best of our knowledge, the first such algorithm is designed to solve linear multiobjective optimization problems and proposed in 1998, by Benson \cite{benson}.
-This algorithm generates the set of all nondominated points of linear MOPs by iteratively obtaining improved polyhedral outer approximations of it.
+In the literature, there are iterative algorithms utilizing scalarization models to generate an approximation of the set of all $C$-minimal points in the objective space.
+To the best of our knowledge, the first such algorithm is proposed in 1998, by Benson, \cite{benson} and it \revv{is} designed to solve linear MOPs.
+It generates the set of all nondominated points in the objective space by iteratively obtaining improved polyhedral outer approximations of it.
 Later, this algorithm is generalized to solve linear VOPs; moreover, using geometric duality results, a geometric dual counterpart of this algorithm is also proposed, see \cite{lohne}.
-In 2011, Ehrgott et al. \cite{ehrgottSS2011} extended the linear VOP algorithm from \cite{lohne} to solve CVOPs.
-Then, in 2014, L\"ohne et al. \cite{cvop2014} proposed a similar algorithm, which solves less number of optimization problems in each iteration, and a geometric dual variant to it.
+In 2011, Ehrgott et al. \cite{ehrgottSS2011} extended the linear VOP algorithm from \cite{lohne} to solve CVOPs. \revvv{Then, in 2014, L\"ohne et al. \cite{cvop2014} proposed a similar algorithm and a geometric dual variant.}